techidaily/site-tiktok-videos/source/_posts/step-by-step-implementing-siri-speech-on-tiktok-for-2024.md

 ![Video Voice Changer – Fun Editor](https://images.wondershare.com/filmora/article-images/video-voice-changer-fun-editor.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/-yZKNLxj3po?si=-RbF6nCJEVlHWP-M" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 If you are looking for an app that will let you change the voice of a pre-recorded video, you may like Video Voice Changer – Fun Editor.
 With this app, you can change the voice of any video and make it sound like a ghost, bear, mice, and more.
 The voice effects are entertaining.
 Moreover, Video Voice Changer – Fun Editor offers you 30+ voice effects.
 All you need to do is pick a voice effect that you want to use and get going.
 The app has multiple video recording tools, excellent dubbing features, and rich voice effects.
 But if you want to unlock all the app's features, you will have to make in-app purchases.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/kTHQrw8e1gk?si=gTPIa7KjhSZ0Vz97" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 4. Voice Changer - Audio Effects